-Femoroacetabular Impingement (FAI Hip) Specialist
+Dr. Benedict Nwachukwu, Femoroacetabular Impingement (FAI Hip) Specialist in NYC, Answers

-What causes FAI hip impingement (Femoroacetabular Impingement)?
+What causes FAI hip impingement (femoroacetabular impingement)?

 The hip joint in the pelvis is a ball-and-socket joint formed by the head of the femur at the top of the thigh fitting into the acetabulum, a socket covered in a slippery tissue called articular cartilage.
+(See hip anatomy image.)
 This cartilage helps protect the joint and allows the joint to move smoothly with very little friction.
 In patients who have hip impingement, this cartilage is worn away quicker than in normal hips because misaligned, abnormally-shaped bones move rigidly against each other causing a breakdown of cartilage.
 Femoroacetabular impingement (FAI) is caused when bony overgrowths in the hip joint rub against the acetabulum preventing smooth motion of the joint.

 Can hip impingement cause a labral tear?